A printed book is sometimes the best place to find a solution to your question about writing style, punctuation, or grammar.

 Here are my five favorite reference books.
 I have updated this list because my favorites have changed over time, most notably with the elevation of Garner’s Modern American Usage from the “honorable mention” list.

 - Edit Yourself: A manual for everyone who works with words by Bruce Ross-Larson.
 Everyone should own this small, inexpensive, easy-to-use book.
 I use Part II, the back of the book, the most.
 It lists troublesome words in alphabetical order.
 It’ll help you cut pretentious words and resolve problems such as deciding between “which” and “that.”
 Part I describes and offers solutions to problems common in everyday writing.
 Buy it today!

 - The Associated Press Stylebook.
 If you’ve ever heard an editor say, “We follow AP style,” they’re talking about the print or online edition of this style book.
-There’s even an iPhone app for this guide.
+I rarely check my print edition because I prefer the constantly updated online edition, which I complement with a subscription to the online Webster’s New World College Dictionary.
+There’s also subscription software, Styleguard, for checking adherence with this guide.
+(I stopped using the software for reasons described in my blog post about Styleguard.)
 You can follow AP style on Twitter at @APStylebook or on Facebook.